arichornlover/YouTubeRebornPlus/README.md

 # ⚠️⚠️⚠️ This version is made for iOS 12 user.
 Get the IPA in the [Download section](#download-ipa) ⚠️⚠️⚠️
 ### ☞ _Expected bugs because I cannot test the IPA my self!_
 ### ☞ _YTUHD is removed because most iOS 12 devices don't support VP9 codec (Hardware restriction)._
+### ☞ _iOS 12 doesn't have the built-in Picture in Picture mode like iOS 14+, so YouPiP must be removed as well._
 ***

 # Table of Contents